drcode/webfui/README.md

 ![graph](http://lisperati.com/webfui/graph.png)

 These functions in red can be written 100% in the functional style, which is one of the benefits of WebFUI.
-The other benefit is that the data that controls the DOM is just "plain old data" that eases unit testing and debugging.
+Also, having EDN as the arguments/results for all your app functions makes debugging/unit testing extremely easy.
+Finally, WebFUI code is extremely succinct- [This fully-featured calculator app](http://lisperati.com/webfui/calculator.html) consists of [only 92 lines of code!](https://github.com/drcode/webfui/blob/master/webfui-examples/src-cljs/calculator/core.cljs)

 *Note: WebFUI is still an alpha project and has some limitations.
 Currently it only supports only Webkit based browsers (Chrome, Safari, including on Android/iOS).*